 Montreal International Firework Competition

-Throughout the summer Montreal holds weekly firework competitions.
+Montreal holds weekly fireworks competitions throughout the summer.
 People gather all over the city to watch the fireworks on most Saturday nights and a few Wednesdays.
 You can read more about where to view them here.

-We watched the fireworks explode over the Champlain Bridge from the Clock Tower Quay which is right in the port.
-There were scores of people and you will be standing among the crowds, but it was a great view and we were very happy.
+We watched the fireworks explode over the Champlain Bridge from the Clock Tower Quay, which is right in the port.
+There were scores of people, and you would be standing among the crowds, but it was a great view, and we were very happy.

-If you will be in Montreal for 3 days, it may be worth buying a Montreal Pass, which gets you into almost all museums, a boat ride and free public transportation.
+If you will be in Montreal for three days, it may be worth buying a Montreal Pass.
+This pass gets you into almost all museums, a boat ride, and free public transportation.

 Where to Stay in Montreal

 We did not stay in the right place.
-We rented an apartment on the outskirts of the city because we were travelling with two families and it saved us some money.
-The place was not near the Metro and the traffic was so bad that each time we left the apartment it took us at least an hour to get anywhere– even though the place was within ten miles from everything.
+We rented an apartment on the city’s outskirts because we were traveling with two families, saving us some money.
+The place was not near the Metro, and the traffic was so bad that each time we left the apartment, it took us at least an hour to get anywhere—even though the place was within ten miles from everything.

-Click Here for the Best Montreal Hotel Deals!
-Just look for a room that is in old town or downtown.
+Click here for the Best Montreal Hotel Deals!
+Look for a room in the old town or downtown.

 What to Eat in Montreal